batpigandme/sheet-up-and-drive/up-and-running-w-googlesheets4.md

 ![Women Finals tab of Competition Results UIPM Export showing untidy data in cells](https://i.imgur.com/4ciN2ma.png)

-To clean things up, I’ll take the downloaded Excel data oand upload it to Google Drive as a Google Sheet.
-From there I want to read some of the data into R, tidy it up, and modify the original spreadsheet in Google Drive by adding the tidied version of the data as a new sheet/tab.
+To clean things up, I’ll take the downloaded Excel data and upload it to Google Drive as a Google Sheet.
+From there I’ll read some of the data into R, tidy it up, and modify the original spreadsheet in Google Drive by adding the tidied version of the data as a new sheet/tab.

 ## Authenticating and uploading